Shivaji: Peace with the Mughals

 After Shivaji's escape, hostilities with the Mughals ebbed, with the Mughal Sardar Jaswant Singh acting as an intermediary between Shivaji and Aurangzeb for new peace proposals.
 Between 1666 and 1668, Aurangzeb also conferred the title of Raja on Shivaji, although he did not restore his right over the forts.
 Sambhaji was also restored as a Mughal mansabdar with 5,000 horses.
-At that time Shivaji sent Sambhaji and General Prataprao Gujar, to serve with Prince Mu'azzam, the Mughal viceroy in Aurangabad.
+At this time Shivaji sent Sambhaji and General Prataprao Gujar to serve with Prince Mu'azzam, the Mughal viceroy in Aurangabad.
 Sambhaji was also granted territory in Berar for revenue collection.
 Aurangzeb also permitted Shivaji to attack Bijapur, ruled by the decaying Adil Shahi dynasty; the weakened Sultan Ali Adil Shah II sued for peace and granted the rights of sardeshmukhi and chauthai to Shivaji.